Creation for 4 dancers

 with the support of MiBact and Regione Lazio

-in partnership with Scenario Pubblico/CZD – Centro Nazionale di Produzione Danza / Festival Orizzonti Verticali/Fabbrica Europa – San Gimignano
+in collaboration with Scenario Pubblico/CZD – Centro Nazionale di Produzione Danza / Orizzonti Verticali Festival/Fabbrica Europa – San Gimignano

-in residence at Scenario Pubblico – Catania, Centro d’Arte e Cultura – City di Ladispoli
+in residence at Scenario Pubblico – Catania, Centro d’Arte e Cultura – Città di Ladispoli, Supercinema - Tuscania (VT)

 What does one mean when talking about Powder?